season-lab/DroidReach/README.md

 [...]
 ```

+#### APIs

+DroidReach offers also Python APIs.
+The main analysis class is `APKAnalyzer` located under the `apk_analyzer` directory.

+The CFG extraction functionalities, instead, are implemented in the `CEX` subproject.
+You can find more information in [its own directory](https://github.com/season-lab/cex).

 ## Experimental data

 * The dataset contains APKs taken from the Google Play Store.
 The detailed list is available [here](data/dataset.csv).